whsv26/2024-09-otus-spring-sviridov/hw11-webflux/README.md

-Использовать WebFlux
+Use WebFlux

-## Цель
+## Goal

-Hазрабатывать Responsive и Resilent приложения на реактивном стеке Spring c помощью Spring Web Flux и Reactive Spring Data Repositories
+Develop responsive and resilient applications using the reactive Spring stack with Spring WebFlux and Reactive Spring Data Repositories

-## Результат
+## Result

-Приложение на реактивном стеке Spring
+An application built on the reactive Spring stack

-## Описание
+## Description

-- За основу для выполнения работы можно взять ДЗ с Ajax + REST (классическое веб-приложение для этого луче не использовать).
+- You can base your work on the homework that uses Ajax + REST (a traditional web application is not the best choice for this).
-- Но можно выбрать другую доменную модель (не библиотеку).
+- However, you can choose a different domain model (not necessarily a library).
-- Необходимо использовать Reactive Spring Data Repositories.
+- You must use Reactive Spring Data Repositories.
-- В качестве БД лучше использовать MongoDB или Redis. Использовать PostgreSQL и экспериментальную R2DBC не рекомендуется.
+- It’s better to use MongoDB or Redis as the database.
+Using PostgreSQL and the experimental R2DBC is not recommended.
-- RxJava vs Project Reactor - на Ваш вкус.
+- RxJava vs Project Reactor — choose whichever you prefer.
-- Вместо классического Spring MVC и embedded Web-сервера использовать WebFlux.
+- Instead of the classical Spring MVC and embedded web server, use WebFlux.
-- Опционально: реализовать на Functional Endpoints
+- Optional: implement using Functional Endpoints.
-- Старайтесь избавиться от лишних архитектурных слоёв. Самый простой вариант - весь flow в контроллере.
+- Try to eliminate unnecessary architectural layers.
+The simplest option is to keep the entire flow in the controller.